 “You should really compare loans from at least three different companies in order to make the best choice.
 Interest rates, terms, and fees do vary.”

-How to identify a good credit card debt consolidation loan
+How to identify the best credit card debt consolidation loan

 Is the interest rate fixed or variable?